 Why did the Government negotiate an FTA with Hong Kong?

 A strong relationship with Hong Kong is in Australia's long-term strategic interests.
 The Australia-Hong Kong FTA will strengthen Australia's relationship with one of its most significant trading partners.
 With the Australia-Hong Kong FTA, Australia now concluded FTAs with seven of its top eight export markets for goods and services.

 The Australia-Hong Kong FTA will provide increased certainty for Australian service providers and investors.
 It will lock in continued access to the Hong Kong market for Australian exporters of education, financial and professional services.
 It will also guarantee that Hong Kong will not apply tariffs to Australian goods exports in the future.

 What happens now?

-After signature, Australia will follow the domestic treaty making processes to ratify the agreement.
-This will include tabling the text of the agreement in Parliament and an inquiry by the Joint Standing Committee on Treaties (JSCOT).
+After signature, Australia will follow the domestic treaty making processes to ratify the agreements.
+This will include tabling the text of the agreements in Parliament and an inquiry by the Joint Standing Committee on Treaties (JSCOT).

 For more information on the prospective FTA, and on Australia’s relationship with Hong Kong, see the following links: